Nebukam/PCGExtendedToolkit/_sources/doc-general/working-with-graphs.md

 <br>
 {% include imgc a='docs/graph-output-settings.png' %}

-This is a setting block you will see in a form or another on nodes that output sanitized graphs.
+This is a setting block you will see in a form or another on nodes that output sanitized clusters.
 They expose controls/filters over the `Vtx/Edges` output of the node to make sure the output is **sanitized, i.e, that it can be safely traversed by pathfinding search algorithms.**

 See the {% include lk id='Sanitize Clusters' %} node for more infos, as it encapsulate the sanitization behavior embedded in many other nodes.